 What are Push Queues?

 IronMQ has a built-in feature called Push Queues, which when enabled, fire off an event any time a message gets pushed onto that queue.
 This comes in extremely handy when you immediately want to “do something” (or many things) with that message.
 With traditional message queues, you’d usually need to write another process that polls your queues for messages at a given duration.
-MQ’s push queues can fire off events to different types of endpoints, each extremely helpful in their own way.
+MQ’s push queues can fire off events to different types of endpoints, each extremely helpful in its own way.

 What Type of events can be triggered?